openvax/mhcflurry/README.md

 and [Python library](http://openvax.github.io/mhcflurry/python_tutorial.html)
 interfaces.

-Starting in version 1.6.0, MHCflurry also includes two expermental predictors, an "antigen processing" predictor that attempts to model MHC allele-independent effects such as proteosomal cleavage and a "presentation" predictor that integrates processing predictions with binding affinity predictions to give a composite "presentation score."
+MHCflurry also includes two expermental predictors, an "antigen processing" predictor that attempts to model MHC allele-independent effects such as proteosomal cleavage and a "presentation" predictor that integrates processing predictions with binding affinity predictions to give a composite "presentation score."
 Both models are trained on mass spec-identified MHC ligands.
-These models were updated to incorporate minor improvements for the MHCflurry 2.0 release.

 If you find MHCflurry useful in your research please cite: